Matthew530419/Language/README_Language.md

-#Choice of Javascript and Node.js
+# Choice of Javascript and Node.js

-### Reason why I choose these
+### Reason why I choose Javescript and Node.js

-Application and Web could be completed with Javascript and Node.js.
+Not only Application but also Web could be designed completely with Javascript and Node.js.
+Javascript is one of language and Node.js is one of framework.
+Framework means main structure of architecture that should be complied rules for good operating.
 I think new developer couldn't know many kinds of computing language.
+Please refer below languages and frameworks for good understanding.
 |Language|Framework|
 |--|--|
 |Java|Spring boot|